CTGs fund 50% of your expenses (up to $500) to present your research or original creative work at a conference.

 Submit your application at any time during the academic year, but before the actual travel takes place.

 Open to all Northwestern University undergraduate students.
-Students cannot receive funds to attend conferences following graduation.
 See also Group Projects, below.

 What It Is: